-For final stripping, grip the cable with the Handvise at the second mark.
-When the stripping tool touches the edge of the Handvise, it will stop and make a clean cut on the cable sheath at the first mark.
-At this point, the correct length of solid conductor will have been exposed.
+For final stripping of the outer copper sheath, grip the cable with the Handvise at the second mark.
+When the stripping tool touches the edge of the Handvise, it will stop and make a clean cut on the outer cable sheath at the first mark.
+At this point, the inner copper sheath will be exposed.